moimikey/react-boilerplate/README.md

 My personal react/redux/etc webapp boilerplate and build pipeline like everyone else's, but better! (cause it gets _distributed_)

+This repo can also pose as an example for scaling out your project for distributed or non-distributed, multi-environment web applications.

 ## Philosophy • Why use this?
 Everyone has their own opinion on how they want their code base to look.
 There are hundreds of boilerplates for a React and/or Redux application —